Skip to main content

 npm run watch

-In most cases, you probably want to set the current working directory at the document-level, however, it is possible to set it per cell.
+In most cases, you should set the current working directory at the document level; however, you can also set it per cell.

 npm run watch #relative path